Set Up an AI Video Project Workspace

 - Review goal for the scene

 Use scene structure to protect context.
 If a character enters with a damaged jacket in scene two, that wardrobe note should be visible before anyone generates scene three.
-If a prop is introduced in a close-up, it should be available when the next shot needs a handoff.
+If a prop appears in a close-up, it should remain available when the next shot needs a handoff.

 For planning the visual sequence, the storyboard examples guide can help you translate panels into shot plans.